Yeg-dr/Employee_Attrition_Prediction/readme.md

 ## ✅ What Has Been Done So Far

-1. Data Loading
+**1. Data Loading**

-Loaded CSV file into a Pandas DataFrame.
+* Loaded CSV file into a Pandas DataFrame.

-Explored basic structure using .head(), .info(), and .describe().
+* Explored basic structure using .head(), .info(), and .describe().

-2. Exploratory Data Analysis (EDA)
+**2. Exploratory Data Analysis (EDA)**

-Checked data types, value counts, and basic statistics.
+* Checked data types, value counts, and basic statistics.

-Visualized target variable (Attrition) with countplots.
+* Visualized target variable (Attrition) with countplots.

-Plotted histograms of numeric features such as Age, MonthlyIncome, YearsAtCompany, etc.
+* Plotted histograms of numeric features such as Age, MonthlyIncome, YearsAtCompany, etc.

-Created boxplots to compare features across attrition classes.
+* Created boxplots to compare features across attrition classes.

-Generated a heatmap to examine correlations between numeric features.
+* Generated a heatmap to examine correlations between numeric features.

-Found constant columns like EmployeeCount and StandardHours with no variance (and thus no correlation), which will be removed in the cleaning step.
+* Found constant columns like EmployeeCount and StandardHours with no variance (and thus no correlation), which will be removed in the cleaning step.